Buffalo Bills again call for snow shoveling volunteers before a playoff game, this one vs. Kansas City Chiefs

 The station says the hardest hit Buffalo suburbs have seen an estimated five-to-six feet since Saturday.

-Last weekend, New York Gov. Kathy Hochul imposed a full travel ban in Erie County but has since lifted it.
+Last weekend, leading up to the game, New York Gov. Kathy Hochul imposed a full travel ban in Erie County.
+Monday, The New York Department of Transportation announced that the travel bans were lifted in most of area.

+As the weather progressed midweek, a second round of travel bans were issued and were lifted by Thursday.

 for more features.